Turquoise and gold Lucca chandelier 19th century made of original central cup of turquoise glass decorated with crowns

 It finishes with a teardrop-shaped detail made of transparent blown glass.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing appreciation for high-quality vintage items that possess character and soul.
+Currently, there is a growing appreciation for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
-There are many different styles in antique furniture, each with distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

 Attributes / Details